-The study of ‘everyday life’ is basic to the study of sociology, criminology and anthropology but what exactly do we mean by the term?
+The study of ‘everyday life’ is basic to the study of sociology and criminology but what exactly do we mean by the term?
 What does it include and exclude?
-And what is the relation between the knowledge that we already bring to the module in comparison with sociological and anthropological knowledge?
+And what is the relation between the knowledge that we already bring to the module in comparison with sociological and criminological knowledge?
 This module will introduce a range of concepts and perspectives that have been applied in the study of everyday life and illustrate their ability to throw new light on aspects of day to day life that are usually taken for granted.
-It will explore everyday life through a look at the life course, and will consider a number of the key sites in which the ‘everyday’ is constructed as we move through our lives, such as family, community, work and leisure.
-In childhood, adolescence and young adulthood, through to the middle years to older age, the relations of everyday life intersect with power relations associated with class, age, gender and sexuality.
-As such, is everyday life something we want to celebrate or to transcend?
+It will explore everyday life through its intersections with power relations associated with class, youth, gender and sexuality.

 Learning and Teaching

 Lectures and seminars

 |Total study time||150|

 Hockey, J and Allison J (2003).
 Social Identities across the Life Course.
 Basingstoke: Palgrave.

 Ortner, S.B.
 (2006).
 Anthropology and social theory : culture, power, and the acting subject.
 Durham/London: Duke University Press.